Everything You Need To Know About Pressure Washer Detergent

 3. They Are Safer to Use

-Eco-friendly cleaners have less toxic chemicals than non-green options.
+Eco-friendly cleaners have fewer toxic chemicals than non-green options.
 This means they are easier to mix and use without the potential for hazards.

 What Makes Power Washing Soap Eco-Friendly?